Phrasal Verbs Related to Sleep

 This phrasal verb has nothing to do with real sleeping.
 It means not making a decision on something right away but the next day after you consider it more carefully.

-- I can’t tell you now whether I’ll accept your offer or not.
+- I’m not sure yet whether I’ll accept your offer or not.
 I’ll sleep on it and let you know tomorrow.

 - You don’t have to tell me now.
-Sleep on it and tell me tomorrow what you think.
+Sleep on it and let me know your thoughts tomorrow.

 Sleep over